By Michael David Lawrience B. A., B. Com

-It has taken listening to my intuition; letting go of control and trusting.
+It has taken listening to my intuition; letting go of control and trust.
 It has taken courage to go beyond my childhood experiences of feeling unloved and the trauma of an alcoholic father.

 Codependency creates much suffering in relationships.
 I believe from teaching about codependency to groups for a number of years that over 90 % of American families have some degree of codependency, from mild to severe.

-As Pia Melody, author of Facing Codependency says, The heart and soul of codependence lies in the difficulty codependents have knowing what their feelings are and how to share them.
-In her book she talks about different types of boundaries – energy fields around us to keep people from coming into our personal space.
+As Pia Melody, author of Facing Codependency says, The heart and soul of codependence lie in the difficulty codependents have knowing what their feelings are and how to share them.
+In her book, she talks about different types of boundaries – energy fields around us to keep people from coming into our personal space.

 People who have been abused may use walls instead of healthy boundaries, walls of fear, anger, silence, or words for a feeling of safety and they can switch from one type of wall to another to remain invulnerable.
 They (walls) do not allow for intimacy . . . .
 A wall can be appropriate, however, when a person needs protection from someone who is abusing them, says Pia.

-Codependence counselor, Robert Burney says, Codependency . . . to be emotionally anorexic.
-Not having our emotional needs met in childhood sets us up for the behavior patterns that cause our adult emotional needs to go unmet . . . reflections of our Spiritual wound . . . that deep empty longing can only be filled spiritually, by reconnecting with our Source.
+Codependence counsellor, Robert Burney says, Codependency . . . to be emotionally anorexic.
+Not having our emotional needs met in childhood sets us up for the behaviour patterns that cause our adult emotional needs to go unmet . . . reflections of our Spiritual wound . . . that deep empty longing can only be filled spiritually, by reconnecting with our Source.

 The above quotes describe the essence of codependency related to feelings, needs, and boundaries.
-I will the list the five main areas of codependent behavior.
+I will then list the five main areas of codependent behaviour.